 If it’s associated with a fever or other symptoms like a productive cough or chest congestion, you should consider taking some time off from working out.

-However, it’s ok to work out if you are only experiencing some nasal congestion.
+However, it’s OK to work out if you’re only experiencing some nasal congestion.

 In fact, getting some exercise may help open up your nasal passages, helping you breathe better (10).

-Ultimately, listening to your body to determine if you feel well enough to exercise with a stuffy nose is the best bet.
+Ultimately, listening to your body to determine whether you feel well enough to exercise with a stuffy nose is the best bet.

 Modifying your workout to accommodate your energy level is another option.

-Going for a brisk walk or bike ride are great ways to stay active even when you aren't feeling up to your usual routine.
+Going for brisk walks or bike rides are great ways to stay active even when you aren’t feeling up to your usual routine.

 A sore throat is usually caused by a viral infection like the common cold or flu (11).

-In certain situations, like when your sore throat is associated with a fever, productive cough or difficulty swallowing, you should put exercise on hold until a doctor tells you it’s ok.
+In certain situations, such as when your sore throat is associated with a fever, productive cough, or difficulty swallowing, you should put exercise on hold until a doctor tells you it’s OK to resume your workouts.

-However, if you are experiencing a mild sore throat caused by something like a common cold or allergies, working out is likely safe.
+However, if you’re experiencing a mild sore throat caused by something like a common cold or allergies, working out is likely safe.

-If you are experiencing other symptoms that are often associated with a common cold, such as fatigue and congestion, consider reducing the intensity of your normal exercise routine.
+If you’re experiencing other symptoms that are often associated with a common cold, such as fatigue and congestion, consider reducing the intensity of your normal exercise routine.

 Staying hydrated with cool water is a great way to soothe a sore throat during exercise so you can add activity into your day.

-Summary It’s most likely ok to work out when you are experiencing a mild cold, earache, stuffy nose or sore throat, as long as you aren’t experiencing more serious symptoms.
+It’s most likely OK to work out when you are experiencing a mild cold, earache, stuffy nose, or sore throat, as long as you aren’t experiencing more serious symptoms.

 While exercising is generally harmless when you have a mild cold or earache, working out when you are experiencing any of the following symptoms is not recommended.

-Fevers can cause unpleasant symptoms like weakness, dehydration, muscle aches and loss of appetite.
+Fevers can cause unpleasant symptoms like weakness, dehydration, muscle aches, and a loss of appetite.